VeritasTrial/ac215_VeritasTrial/src/embedding-model/README.md

 # Embedding Model

 Make sure you are in this directory.
-Also make sure to put `veritas-trial-service.json` that contains credentials for the VeritasTrial data service account under the `secrets/` folder in the root directory.
+Also make sure to put `veritas-trial-deployment.json` under the `secrets/` folder in the root directory.
 To run the embedding model:

 ```bash
 make build
 make run
 ```

-This should start a Docker network (`make network`) if it does not already exist, start the ChromaDB server (`make chromadb`) if it is not running, and bring you within the Docker container.
+This should bring you within the Docker container.
 Then inside the container, run:

 ```bash
 python cli.py embed  # Time-consuming without GPUs